-The Japanese Bobtail is a naturally occurring breed of cat that believed to have arrived in Japan over 1,000 years ago.
-It is generally thought that these cats originated in China or Korea, although there have been references made about cats with tail deformities from all over Asia.
+The Japanese Bobtail is a natural breed of cat who arrived in Japan over 1,000 years ago.
+They are thought to have originated in China or Korea, although there have been references made about cats with tail deformities from all over Asia.

-Cats were kept by Japanese nobility who would walk them on a lead.
-However, that changed when an infestation of rodents threatened to ruin the silk industry and in 1602 Japanese authorities decreed that all noble cats were to be released in order to control the rodent population.
+Japanese nobility kept these cats and would walk them on a lead.
+However, when an infestation of rodents threatened to ruin the silk industry and in 1602 Japanese authorities decreed that all noble cats were to be released to control the rodent population.

-In 1968, the Japanese Bobcat was sent to America by a lady called Judy Crawford who had lived in Japan for the past 15 years and been breeding the Japanese Bobtail there.
-Two cats were imported, a tortoiseshell and white female called Madame Butterfly and a red and white male called Richard.
-These cats were sent to a breeder by the name of Elizabeth Freret and the pair soon produced kittens.
-They were first shown in 1969.
+In 1968, the Japanese Bobcat was sent to America Judy Crawford who had lived in Japan for the past 15 years and been breeding the Japanese Bobtail there.
+Elizabeth Freret imported two, Madame Butterfly, a tortoiseshell and white female and Richard, a red and white male.
+The pair soon produced kittens.

 The Japanese Bobcat is a symbol of good luck and happiness when found in the traditional colour pattern of mi-ke (which means three fur), which is white with red and black patches.
 This cat has been identified with the famous “Beckoning Cat” (see image below)

-The head is wedge-shaped with a long face, high cheekbones and large, oval eyes.
-All eye colours are acceptable.
-Ears are large and upright.
+The head is wedge-shaped with a long face, high cheekbones, and large, oval eyes in all eye colours, the ears are large and upright.

-They get along with children and other pets and make a great family pet.
+The Japanese Bobtail gets along with children and other pets and makes a great family pet.